Component:

 It’s highly unlikely you will talk anyone into removing that link around the image – that’s valuable email click real estate and I only know of a few brands that don’t link their images. (and I quietly cheer them on!)
 So, if you have to link the image, the WCAG gives us another option – wrap the image and the product name in the same anchor tag.
 This is a great solution because when the image and text are linked together, the image is no longer dependent on the alt text for its accessible name and can use the product name text to tell you where the link is going.

-Note: Since we are now linking the product name text, we need to be sure we meet the criteria for WCAG SC 1.4.1 – so we’re underlining the linked text to ensure users know it is linked.
+Note: If you end up linking the product name text, you need to be sure you meet the criteria for WCAG SC 1.4.1 – so we’re underlining the linked text to ensure users know it is linked.

 In code, it’s super straightforward: